nkoshimoto/genulens/README.md

 and ends with
 > \# Nlike/N= 100000 / 100000      wtlike/wtlike\_tE= 112596 / 112596 = 1.000000

 you are ready to use `genulens`.
-Note that the exact numbers of the end line might depend on your environment because it uses random numbers.
+Note that the exact numbers of the end line might depend on your environment because the calculation uses random numbers.
-Please make sure that the "input\_files" directory in the same directory where you run `genulens`.
+Please make sure that the input\_files/ directory in the same directory where you run `genulens`.